CleanMyMac 3 is an all-in-one optimization and cleaning software for Mac.

-- Offer real-time health alerts as to your Mac's health including memory use, storage limits, and hardware temperatures
+Offer real-time health alerts as to your Mac's health including memory use, storage limits, and hardware temperatures

-- View a well-organized report showcasing active storage, memory, battery, and processor performance.
+View a well-organized report showcasing active storage, memory, battery, and processor performance.

-- Receive head-up notifications and actions in regards to system issues including a full trash bin, force quitting unresponsive apps and freeing up RAM.
+Receive head-up notifications and actions in regards to system issues including a full trash bin, force quitting unresponsive apps and freeing up RAM.

 One-Click Scanning & Removal

-Diving right into the clean-up process, I utilized the ‘Smart Cleanup' tab to perform a full scan of my Macbook Pro that was initiated by just a single click.
-The process took around 45 minutes to sort through just about 200GB of data.
+Diving right into the clean-up process, I utilized the ‘Smart Cleanup' tab to perform a full scan of my MacBook Pro that was initiated by just a single click.
+The process took around 35 minutes to sort through just about 200GB of data.

 Within the initial 24.5GB of savings, there were data in random locations that took up a significant amount of space that I'd have never ended up cleaning without the use of this software.
 These included unneeded foreign language files, user/system files, miscellaneous cache files, old Mail attachments, and iTunes/iPhoto junk files.

-I like this tactic as you can pick and choose which files are unnecessary to keep on your computer and determine which are critical enough to leave be and continue taking up space on your hard drive.
+I like this tactic as you can pick and choose which files are unnecessary to keep on your computer and determine which are critical enough to leave and continue taking up space on your hard drive.